skerkour/kerkour.com/content/blog/living-with-one-carry-on-bag/index.md

 For a <a href="https://reddit.com/r/onebag" target="_blank" rel="noopener"><i>oneBagger</i></a> I have a lot of underwears, it allows me to do sport 3 times per week and still have to worry about washing my clothes only once a week.

+The black jean is used with a black turtleneck when formal dressing is *required*.

 ## Toiletries / Medicine